-In a world filled with problems, one such being, many, many people not able to afford to eat so much as a bowl of rice, I was amazed to find this part of a review on a certain michelin star restaurant that we were vaguely of taking our son to when he finishes his high school studies.
+In a world filled with problems, one such being, many, many people not able to afford to eat so much as a bowl of rice, I was amazed to find this part of a review on a certain Michelin star restaurant that we were vaguely thinking of taking our son to when he finishes his high school studies.

 I am used to my napkin being unfolded and passed to me.
 This did not happen.